zenml-io/zenml/docs/book/user-guide/llmops-guide/evaluation/generation.md

 human has to do the evaluation.
 {% endhint %}

-We can start by setting up a Pydantic model to hold the data we need:
+We can start by setting up a Pydantic model to hold the data we need.
+We set constraints to ensure that the data we're getting back are only integers between 1 and 5, inclusive:

 ```python
 class LLMJudgedTestResult(BaseModel):